Whether you’re into action, adventure or travel photography, here is what you need to know on how to create awesome GoPro photography!

 Every man and his dog uses a GoPro, and to most GoPro users there are only a set amount of ways you can take a photo until it looks like someone else’s idea.

-To get your photos seen you need to be creative as possible.
-There are unlimited amounts of ways in which a GoPro can be used so just think outside the box and you will have some stunning angles in no time!
+To get your photos seen you need to be as creative as possible.
+There are unlimited amounts of ways in which a GoPro can be used.
+So just think outside the box and you will have some stunning angles in no time!

-Depending on how serious you are with your GoPro, it really is ideal to plan for what you want to capture days, or even weeks, beforehand.
+Depending on how serious you are with your GoPro photography, it really is ideal to plan for what you want to capture days, or even weeks, beforehand.

-Planning gives you the upper hand on what the weather will be like, what’s actually at the place, what gear you will need and what settings your GoPro will need to be set to.
+Planning gives you the upper hand on what the weather will be like, what’s actually at the place, what gear you will need and what photo mode and settings your GoPro will need to be set to.

 There are many instances that I have gone to shoot and came away empty-handed because my research sucked and improvising doesn’t always work.
-Here’s some examples:
+Here are some examples:

-Once I was riding through the desert of Central Australia equipped with 2 GoPro’s and limited mounts and none of my shots turned out, as you can see the lack of planning going into this photo.
+Once I was riding through the desert of Central Australia equipped with 2 GoPro cameras and limited mounts and none of my shots turned out, as you can see the lack of planning going into this photo.

-All I needed to do was adjust the settings to “Time Lapse” mode and shoot at 1 photo per second, attach the GoPro to my tripod and do a handstand on a averagely built bridge over a massive gorge.
+All I needed to do was adjust the settings to “Time Lapse” mode and shoot at a shutter speed of 1 photo per second, attach the GoPro to my tripod and do a handstand on an averagely built bridge over a massive gorge.

-Light coming into the cameras sensors isn’t as intense creating a soft glow giving a perfectly exposed photo.
+The light coming into the camera’s sensors isn’t as intense creating a soft glow giving a perfectly exposed photo.
 Too early or late, however, will negatively impact the image quality with the low light.

 In this photo where I am hand-standing on rocks, the colour of the light is golden (not white as you would get during the middle of the day).
 The pandanus palm has a soft glow and the ocean has a calm vibrancy.